openvswitch/ovs/Documentation/intro/install/xenserver.rst

    You cannot run this in the DDK VM, because it lacks tools that are necessary to bootstrap the Open vSwitch distribution.
-Instead, you must run this on a machine that has the tools listed in the installation guide <INSTALL.rst>`__ as prerequisites for building from a Git tree.
+Instead, you must run this on a machine that has the tools listed in :ref:`general-install-reqs` as prerequisites for building from a Git tree.

 2. Copy the distribution tarball into ``/usr/src/redhat/SOURCES`` inside the DDK VM.